 Very soon, the beautiful island was transformed into hell on earth.
 It became a place of exile, initially for Vietnamese and Cambodian nationalists who wanted liberation from the French, and later for Vietnamese Communist leaders.

 Con Dao’s prisons, and the notorious “tiger cages” established later, are among the worst prison settlements that still exist on the planet.
+A little known episode from the Vietnam War and this island's dark past.

 Prisons of Con Dao